-Climate Change Could Make Beer Prices Double, Study Says
+Beer Prices Could Double Because Of Climate Change, Study Says

 The price of beer could rise sharply this century — and it has nothing to do with trends in craft brewing.
 Instead, a new study says beer prices could double, on average, because of the price of malted barley, a key ingredient in the world's favorite alcoholic drink.